0NETRUNNER/Quin-abby/README.md

 ## Media
  * All photos have been taken and edited by myself.
- * I got the video on the home page off youtube I could not email the owner to ask for permission but I left a comment underneath asking for permission.
-[Orignal video](https://www.youtube.com/watch?v=6EgQBH_0Ppc).
+ * I got the video on the home page off youtube I could not email the owner to ask for permission but I left a comment underneath asking for permission [Orignal video](https://www.youtube.com/watch?v=6EgQBH_0Ppc).

  ## Acknowledgments
  * I would like to thank my mentor [Rory](https://github.com/Ri-Dearg) for all the help and advice through out the Project.